KSVN-CD: History

 On October 16, 1995, Collantes was issued a construction permit to build a low-power translator station on UHF channel 66 to serve Salt Lake City.
 The station, given callsign K66FN, was also licensed on March 1, 1996.
-Like KSVN-CA, K66FN served as a Univision affiliate until switching to Azteca America in 2002.
+Like KSVN-CA, K66FN served as a Univision affiliate until switching to Azteca América in 2002.
 In July 2006, the station applied for permission to move to UHF channel 39.
 As of January 19, 2010, K66FN is off air on channel 66 and has begun broadcasting digitally on channel 39.

 On February 17, 2023, Bridge Media Networks (the parent company of 24/7 headline news service NewsNet, backed by 5-hour Energy creator Manoj Bhargava) announced it would acquire KSVN-CD for $2 million.
-Upon the completion of the transaction, KSVN-CD will become the second NewsNet-owned and operated station in the state of Utah.
+Upon the completion of the transaction, KSVN-CD would become the second NewsNet-owned and operated station in the state of Utah; the sale was consummated on April 26 and moving the current affiliate Estrella TV to the fourth subchannel of the station.